Genre: Creative Nonfiction

 Hambidge Creative Residency Program

 Hambidge offers residencies of two weeks to two months from February through December to poets, fiction writers, and creative nonfiction writers on 600 forested acres in the Blue Ridge Mountains of northern Georgia.
 Each resident is provided with a private cottage, which includes a bedroom, a studio, a full kitchen, and a bathroom.
 The cost of the residency is $300 per week; dinners Tuesday through Friday are included.
-Limited financial aid scholarships and several merit-based Distinguished Fellowships are available.
+Limited financial aid scholarships and several merit-based Distinguished Fellowships were available.

 Type: